codetower/es6-features/src/content.md

 ### Iterators
-The iterator is a more dynamic type than arrays.
+The iterator is a more dynamic type than an array.

 ```javascript
 let infinite = {